martin-sicho/genui/doc/source/usage/index.rst

 The :ref:`Usage Guide <use-guide-index>` is structured as a tutorial for developers who would like to add new features to the framework.
 Using a few examples, this guide will show you how to add new molecular generators, machine learning algorithms for QSAR modelling and chemical space visualization options.

-.. todo:: Add links to proper sections of the documentation in the above text.

 .. toctree::
    :maxdepth: 1